nortonion/Bank-Churning-Dataset/README.md

 # Bank-Churning-Dataset
 Create model &amp; predict which customers will exit bank or not

-Dataset Courtesy from SuperDataScience at www.superdatascience.com
+Dataset and help courtesy from SuperDataScience at www.superdatascience.com